-Net sales ¥440,962 million
+Net sales ¥356,446 million

-Purchases ¥197,197 million
+Purchases ¥185,855 million

-Transaction from non-operating transactions ¥18,806 million
+Transaction from non-operating transactions ¥17,178 million

-- 3. Payments for the in-service issues of commercial aircraft jet engines have been recorded in the amount expected to be covered by the Company with regard to costs associated with significant in-service issues arising in the Rolls-Royce Trent 1000 engine program for Boeing 787, in which the Company has participated as a risk and revenue sharing partner (RRSP). - 4.
-"Loss on withdrawal from business" involves a loss associated with its withdrawal from some of the businesses of the Company's Energy System & Plant Engineering Company.
+- 2. Reversal of provision for the in-service issues of commercial aircraft jet engines has been recorded in a decrease of the amount expected to be covered by the Company with regard to costs associated with significant in-service issues arising in the Rolls-Royce Trent 1000 engine program for Boeing 787, in which the Company has participated as a risk and revenue sharing partner (RRSP). - 3.
+Gain on sales of non-current assets proceeds from the sale of former dormitory and company housing sites. - 4.
+Impairment losses incurred associated with the fact that profitability of the assets related to the Sakaide Works of the Ship & Offshore Structure Company and the Rolling Stock Company is deteriorated based on the assumption of current market conditions.